pygobject/pycairo/doc/faq.rst

 All other pycairo subclasses cannot be subclassed.

-Q: Where is the pycairo documentation?
-A: The documentation has not been written or generated yet.
-The Python cairo bindings follow the underlying C API quite closely, so the C documentation can be used.
-It would be quite a long and tedious task to write Pycairo documentation from scratch; and it would essentially involve duplicating most of the C documentation.
-Another approach would be to take the existing C documentation and generate Python documentation from it, and just edit bits to make it Python-specific.
-If anyone knows a good way to do this then any contributions would be welcome ...

 Q: How do I use pycairo with numpy?

 A: See test/isurface_create_for_data2.py

 Q: How do I use pycairo with pygame?

 A: See test/pygame-test1.py
        test/pygame-test2.py